 In this post, you'll learn all about the ternary operator along with an example.
 This post deals with the simple ternary operator as well as the nested ternary operator.

 What is the Ternary Operator in Python?

 In Python, the ternary operator is essentially a shortened version of the if-else statement.
 That is, using the ternary operator, we can write at least four lines of code (using if-else) in only one line (using the ternary operator).

 Ternary Operator Syntax

-The syntax to use ternary operator in Python is little different from other programming languages, but is more clear and understandable just like normal English.
-Here is its syntax.
+The syntax to use the ternary operator in Python is a little different from other programming languages, but it is more clear and understandable, just like normal English.
+Here is its syntax:

 x if expression else y

-This is like normal English we use, that is evaluate x if expression evaluates to be true, otherwise (else) evaluate y.
-Therefore above syntax can also be written like:
+This is like the normal English we use, that is, evaluate x if the expression evaluates to be true, otherwise (else) evaluate y.
+Therefore, the above syntax can also be written like this:

 on_true if expression else on_false